easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {E_sk}</i>
 </center><br>

-Figure 11 highlights which elements are modified by the evaporation method and by which parameters.
+@figureref {EnvironmentEvaporationElements} highlights which elements are modified by the evaporation method and by which parameters.

 <center>
 <a href="./Images/Environment/EnvironmentEvaporationCircuit.png"><img src="./Images/Environment/EnvironmentEvaporationCircuit.png"></a>
-<i>Figure 11.
-The evaporation flow source is directly calculated by the evaporation calculations, which is boxed in the circuit diagram.</i>
+<i>@figuredef {EnvironmentEvaporationElements} The evaporation flow source is directly calculated by the evaporation calculations, which is boxed in the circuit diagram.</i>
 </center><br>

 ### Respiration